jeffh/Hydrant/README.md

 These are the two primary methods for doing the data mapping work:

- - `objectFromSourceObject:error:` produces converts the sourceObject to a given object defined by each mapper class.
+ - `objectFromSourceObject:error:` converts the sourceObject to a given object defined by each mapper class.
  - `reverseMapperwithDestinationKey:` produces a new mapper that can convert the returned object (from above) into the sourceObject.

 In short, `HYDMapper` is the protocol to implement how *any object can be converted to any other object*.